Teachings of the Eagle Feather, part 23: The Gift of Spring

 A sacred tale about a young man who had a dream that brought back the warm weather and about a yellow orchid that became an icon of the spring season…

 An Anishinaabe teenager named Moses Nanibush lived with ookomisan, his grandmother in her home on a reserve, which was situated between two big lakes, in the midst of a beautiful area of rapids and falls.
 His clan animal was nooke, the bear.
 Most folks on the rez called him Moses but, because he had an exceptionally kind and gentle nature, his grandmother addressed him as “Ziigwan,” which is Anishinaabemowin (Ojibwe) for “spring.”
 Although he was strong and a good student athlete in highschool, his family and friends knew him to be a dreamer, modest and pensive, and possessing a truly romantic soul.

 It was late March and still bitterly cold.
 Despite (or because of?) the global warming, winter still held the waters of the nearby locks and rivers in its icy grip.
 This worried Mozes since his grandmother was sick and suffered badly from the perpetuating cold.
-This had happened before in the past, and when Jim was still a child, ookomisan had told her grandson to step outside the house, bring his bow and arrows with him, and aim skyward.
+This had happened before in the past, and when Moses was still a child, ookomisan had told her grandson to step outside the house, bring his bow and arrows with him, and aim skyward.

 “Go and shoot up in the sky.
 Shoot Gaa-biboonike, the Bringer of Winter,” ookomisan had said.
 Moses did as he was told, and sure enough the weather warmed up.
 He smiled as he remembered it, and decided to take his bow and arrows out as soon as the Bringer of Winter, which the Gichi-mookomaanag (white folks) in town call Orion, emerged in the night sky.
 Then he fell asleep…